amoe/acceleratedcpp/exercise-notes.md

 > Rewrite the student grading program from p166 to generate letter grades.
 > (ch9)

 This means the full completed chapter 9 program.
+At the moment it generates double grades.